Terry Crews biography

 Date of Birth: July 30, 1968

 Terry Crews was born in Flint, Michigan and attended Flint Southwestern Academy, earning an Art Excellence Scholarship to attend the Interlochen Center for the Arts, and then Western Michigan University.
-While completing his studies as an art major, Crews was a key member of the WMU football team, where he earned all-conference honors as a defensive end.
-Crews was drafted by the Los Angeles Rams in 1991.
+While completing his studies as an art major, Terry was a key member of the WMU football team, where he earned all-conference honors as a defensive end.
+Terry was drafted by the Los Angeles Rams in 1991.
 He carved out a career in the NFL that lasted six seasons, including stints with the Los Angeles Rams, San Diego Chargers, Washington Redskins and Philadelphia Eagles.

-Crews traded in his NFL football helmet and cleats to pursue an acting career and become the ultimate family man.
+Terry traded in his NFL football helmet and cleats to pursue an acting career and become the ultimate family man.
 After retiring from the NFL in 1977 to pursue acting, Crews had a stint as T-Money on Battle Dome, modeled on American Gladiators.
 He is now more commonly known for his natural wit and comedic timing in his family's hit BET reality series The Family Crews.

-In 2000, Crews made his big-screen debut in The 6Th Day.
+In 2000, Terry made his big-screen debut in The 6Th Day.
 Since then, he's played roles in Serving Sara (2002), Friday After Next (2002), White Chicks (2004), Starsky & Hutch (2004), Soul Plane (2004), The Longest Yard (2005), The Expendables (2010), Lottery Ticket (2010) and The Expendables 2 (2012).

 Terry Crews Filmography